practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 You can run this Scheme program like this on the JVM:

 ```
-$ java -jar ./JSchemePlus-1.4PF2/runtime.jar ./hello_world.scm
+$ java -jar ./-1.4PF2/runtime.jar ./hello_world.scm
-Hello World from JSchemePlus version 1.4PF2!
+Hello World from  version 1.4PF2!
 0.9192306489663782
 $
 ```

-With expression _(display (random))_ I'm using one of the enhancement procedures provided by the author; see from here again: https://sourceforge.net/projects/jschemeplus/files/ or from file HELP.
+With expression _(display (random))_ I'm using one of the enhancement procedures provided by the author; see from here again: https://sourceforge.net/projects//files/ or from file HELP.

 Source code file _hello_world.scm_ can be wrapped inside a **Java Archive file** (~.jar) like this: